BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    One can do both, as well: be a public intellectual and move to a culture that suits you better.
+    One can do both, as well: be a public intellectual and move to a culture that better suits you.
     There's a long history of expatriate public intellectuals.
 </p>

 <p>
-    Also, there's the idea that "you can't be in it without getting it on you".
+    Also, there's the idea that you "can't be in it without getting it on you".
     If you spend time in a smokey room, you'll smell like smoke.
 </p>

 <p>
-    For example, no matter your views, as an American your taxes still fund the American prison-industrial complex.
+    It's hard to avoid being swept up into the dysfunctions of a culture.
-    You can say you don't like it, or you can move abroad and stop personally funding it.
+    Bubbles don't really work.
 </p>

 <p>